 Mobile is a perfect communication channel for that.
 Smartphones are the most advanced real-time collective content and learning mechanisms ever created.
 You should be using them in times of crisis to help support your team in the right way.

 Mobile learning apps revolutionise workplace learning, but only if they’re implemented and utilised properly.
 To drive towards success, we need to combine learning best practice, behavioural science and knowledge about how we use our mobile devices into one super effective approach.

-That’s what we did to create The Knowledge Arcade, a customisable mobile learning app that makes changing behaviour and improving performance easy.
+That’s what we did to create Growth Engineering Learning App, a customisable mobile learning app that makes changing behaviour and improving performance easy.